-A depth tree buffer on the south-eastern boundary to achieve visual separation with neighbouring uses and to provide appropriate amenity for existing and future users.
+• A depth tree buffer on the south-eastern boundary to achieve visual separation with neighbouring uses and to provide appropriate amenity for existing and future users.
 Children's Play Areas - an appropriate number of play spaces throughout the network, with an emphasis on natural play to encourage outdoor adventure play and learning. £125 per square metre S106 Planning Conditions To be agreed between developer and Bassetlaw District Council Developer Local Allotments - Provision of edible and growing spaces.
 Unknown S106 Planning Conditions To be agreed between developer and Bassetlaw District Council Developer Local Tree planting - tree canopy cover of the development site is to be a minimum of 30%, to include the retention of existing woodland.
 Unknown S106 Planning Conditions To be agreed between developer and Bassetlaw District Council Developer Local Sports Facilities and space - a built community facility including changing accommodation and outside space for sports pitches. £125 per square metre S106 Planning Conditions To be agreed between developer and Developer Sport England Local

-Bassetlaw District Council and Sport England Green Infrastructure - The creation of a connected, multi- functional green and blue infrastructure network, including a Unknown S106 To be agreed Developer Local linear park to be a minimum of 40% of the total land area, Planning Conditions Ŭ
+Bassetlaw District Council and Sport England Green Infrastructure - The creation of a connected, multifunctional green and blue infrastructure network, including a linear park to be a minimum of 40% of the total land area, Unknown S106 Planning Conditions To be agreed Developer Local impacts.